javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 When configuring the plugin, it's helpful to **verify that your [`elements`](../setup/elements.md) setting and [rules](../setup/rules.mdx) are correctly working as expected**.
 The debugging feature provides detailed traces about how the plugin analyzes your files and imports, including information such as:

 - File paths being analyzed
-- Assigned element types
-- Captured values and patterns
+- Assigned descriptions for each file and dependency
-- Import resolution results
+- Rule violations, and which dependency selectors are matching them

 This can help you troubleshoot configuration issues and ensure your element definitions and rules are correct.